 Furthermore, in some scenarios it is useful to not regard the users as the tree's nodes but their individual devices.
-Users often possess several mobile devices and it is advisable to issue individual authentication tokens to each device.
-In case a token is compromised, one can revoke the token without affecting the user's other devices.
+Users often possess several mobile devices and it is advisable to issue individual authentication tokens to each device: In case a token is compromised, one can revoke the token without affecting the user's other devices.
+Activating a new device by oneself would reduce the trust value of the new device when using the distance from root measure.
+This can be the desired behaviour, but more often the same person should have the same capabilities on each of its devices.